 You may think your husband is the lazy one... but chances are you're just too controlling.

-The women who I know who are the most effective bosses and have trouble with their love relationships often say things like "well, I told him what I wanted, what he ought to do, and he doesn't come through for me.
-I feel like I have to do everything, or it won't get done."
-Or "he just doesn't help me enough."
+The women I know who are the most effective bosses often have trouble with their love relationships.
+They always say things like, "Well, I told him what I wanted, what he ought to do, and he doesn't come through for me.
+I feel like I have to do everything, or it won't get done" or "He just doesn't help me enough."